SAP-samples/teched2025-DA261/exercises/ex1/README.md

 <br><br>

 ## Exercise 1.0 - Connect to your SAP HANA Cloud instance
+Note, this README-file and the following explanations here are meant only to provide an overview about the tasks, the actual detailed practical instructions are provided in the notebook file [__ex1_notebook.ipynb__](/exercises/ex1/ex1_notebook.ipynb)

 ### Step 0: Establish and check connection
 - As the initial step you will execute the python cells in the notebook-file to establish the SAP HANA Cloud database connection.
 <br>![](/exercises/ex1/images/0-start.png)